 Given below are the advantages of opting for a storefront.
 Read them before you make your final decision.

 People tend to believe that having a storefront gives an appearance of more credibility.
-A virtual tax business may not seem very ‘professional’ to many.
+A virtual tax business may not seem very ‘professional’ to some.
 And a lot of people also have safety concerns when it comes to dealing with someone online with such an important task.
 Clients trust office-based businesses more.

 For the tax preparer, a virtual business may become monotonous, and boundaries between work and private life may blur.
 While working from an office space, both aspects of your life are separate, and a boundary is certain.